preesm/graphiti/README.md

 This project is part of the Preesm project, available online:

+*   On the [GitHub Releases Page](https://github.com/preesm/preesm/releases/) to get Eclipse products;
-*   From the [Eclipse update site](http://preesm.insa-rennes.fr/repo/complete/) to complement an already setup Eclipse;
+*   From the [Eclipse Update Site](http://preesm.sourceforge.net/eclipse/update-site/) to complement an already setup Eclipse;

 ## Changelog